 - cascade knowledge of risks and opportunities throughout the organisation.

-Proprietors, led by the Nominated Advisory Board Member for Child Protection - Mr Johnnie Parkhurst
+Proprietor, led by the Nominated Advisory Board Member for Child Protection - Mr Johnnie Parkhurst

 - Approve this policy and strategy and subsequently review its effectiveness.